Data Management Prompts

 • What is the unit of analysis for your projects? (individual, community, space, time…)?

-• Is it mostly done using a scripting language (R, Python)?
+• Is it mostly done using a scripting language (R, Python, others)?

 • What is the saturation level and how many events/data points are enough to come to a conclusion?